Paterson (film)

 Paterson is a 2016 drama film written and directed by Jim Jarmusch.
-The film stars Adam Driver as a bus driver and poet named Paterson, and Golshifteh Farahani as his wife, who dreams of being a country music star and opening a cupcake business.
+The film stars Adam Driver as a bus driver and poet named Paterson, and Golshifteh Farahani as his wife, who dreams of being a country music star and opening a cupcake business as the two live out their day to day life in Paterson, New Jersey.

 Paterson was selected to compete for the Palme d'Or at the 2016 Cannes Film Festival, where it won the Palm Dog Award.
 It was released in Germany on November 17, 2016, by K5 International; in France on December 21, 2016, by Le Pacte; and in the United States on December 28, 2016, by Amazon Studios and Bleecker Street.

 Plot

-The film spans one week, beginning with Monday, in the life of Paterson, a NJ Transit driver in the city of Paterson.
-Every day follows much the same pattern: Paterson gets up early and goes to work, where he listens to passengers talking and, during breaks at work, writes poetry in a notebook he carries with him.
-After work he walks Marvin, the family dog, and stops for a beer at Shades Bar, where he interacts with the other patrons and the owner, Doc.
+In Paterson, New Jersey, a man named Paterson works as a busser for NJ Transit.
+Paterson gets up early and goes to work, where he listens to passengers talking and, during breaks at work, writes poetry in a notebook he carries with him.
+After work, he walks Marvin, the family dog, and stops for a beer at Shades Bar, where he interacts with the other patrons and the owner, Doc.

 Paterson's wife, Laura, loves his poems and is apparently their only audience.
 She has long urged him to publish them or at least make copies.
 He finally promises to go to the copy shop on the weekend.
 But when Paterson and Laura come home from a movie on Saturday night, they find that Marvin has shredded his notebook, destroying his poems.

-The next day, a dejected Paterson goes for a walk and sits down at his favorite site, the Great Falls of the Passaic River.
+The next day, a distraught Paterson goes for a walk and sits down at his favorite site, the Great Falls of the Passaic River.
 There, a Japanese man takes a seat beside him and begins a conversation about poetry after Paterson notices that the man is reading the book-length poem Paterson by William Carlos Williams.
 The man seems to know that Paterson himself is a poet even though he denies it and hands him a gift, an empty notebook.
 The film ends with Paterson writing a poem in his new notebook.